-If you’re thinking about doing property rehabs, this blog post will reveal 6 things to consider when executing an investment property rehab in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area – these could determine whether you succeed or struggle!
+If you’re thinking about doing property rehabs, this blog post will reveal 6 things to consider when executing an investment property rehab in North Carolina & New Jersey – these could determine whether you succeed or struggle!

 Rehabbing a property is a lot of fun.
 But there are pitfalls you’ll face as you acquire, rehab, and sell the property.
 If you’re not careful, these pitfalls could hurt your chances of a successful and profitable rehab!
-But we are here to help with 6 things to consider when executing an investment property rehab in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area…
+But we are here to help with 6 things to consider when executing an investment property rehab in North Carolina & New Jersey…

-6 things to consider when executing an investment property rehab in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area
+6 things to consider when executing an investment property rehab in North Carolina & New Jersey

 #1.
 What Do Your Buyers Want?